Umar Zahir (politician): Later life

 After leaving the government, Zahir continued to support former President Maumoon Abdul Gayoom.
 When Gayoom was jailed prior to the 2018 presidential election, Zahir supported the united opposition on Gayoom's behalf.

 Zahir received the Order of the Distinguished Rule of Izzuddin in 2008.
 He was a guest of honour at the 2020 opening of Lonuziyaaraiy Park in Malé.

 Death and remembrance

 Zahir died in Malé on 20 December 2021, after being hospitalized for COVID-19.
 President Ibrahim Mohamed Solih and the Maldives Olympic Committee both published their condolences.
 Zahir received a state funeral on the same day, and was buried in Galolhu Cemetery.
 The national flag was flown at half-mast from 21 to 23 December.

+An office building in Hulhumalé was dedicated to him by the president who noted that he had performed an invaluable service to the Maldivian people as a state dignitary.
+Currently, the office building houses some ministries.